Link Building: The Operations Guide for SEO Teams and Agencies

 Phase 5: Placement, Qa, and Indexation

 Every confirmed placement gets a QA pass within 24 hours of going live.
 We verify: link present in rendered HTML, correct anchor text, dofollow attribution, no unexpected sponsored markup, page indexed by Google within 14 days.
-Roughly 6 to 9% of placements need rework.
+A small share of placements need rework.
 Wrong anchor, sponsored disclosure added without notice, or a paragraph rewritten by an editor in a way that removed the link's context.

 Phase 6: Measurement and Reporting